lee212/simpleazure/docs/index.rst

 Simple Azure and get information about deployed services in resource groups.
-Initial scripts or automation tools can be triggered after a completion of deployements therefore your software stacks and applications are installed and configured to run your jobs or launch your services.
+Initial scripts or automation tools can be triggered after a completion of deployements therefore your software stacks and applications are installed and configured to run your jobs or start your services.

 A classic virtual machine service is supported with the azure-sdk-for-python legacy package to create a single virtual machine (VM) and multiple VMs.